Make Your Logs Work for You

 By performing the check above, you can prevent an unnecessary call to a very expensive method.

-Another thing you can do to mitigate the impact of logging on your app’s performance is to avoid logging in the hot path.
+Another way to mitigate the impact of logging on your application’s performance is to avoid logging in the hot path.
 “Hot path” here means a portion of the application critical for performance and executed frequently.
-If you can avoid logging in this area, you prevent a large number of performance-impacting logging calls.
-Another option is to leverage asynchronous logging, so the main thread of the application doesn’t get stuck because of expensive logging calls.
+If you can avoid logging in this area, you will prevent a large number of performance-impacting logging calls.
+You can also leverage asynchronous logging, so the main thread of the application doesn’t get stuck because of expensive logging calls.

 Beware of Sensitive Data

-Many applications handle some sort of sensitive data.
+Many applications handle sensitive data.
 When it comes to logging, you have to be careful not to log the data.
-Besides the obvious security implications, if you fail to correctly handle sensitive data, you might find yourself with serious financial and legal consequences.
+Besides the obvious security implications, failing to handle sensitive data correctly can result in serious financial and legal consequences.

 Here is a non-exhaustive list of data you should not include in logs:

-• PII (Personal Identifiable Information), such as full names, email addresses, birth dates, driver’s license numbers, and Social Security numbers
+• Personal Identifiable Information (PII), such as full names, email addresses, birthdates, driver’s license numbers, and Social Security numbers

-If you do have a legitimate need to log sensitive information, don’t log them in plain text.
-Rather, use anonymization and/or pseudonymization techniques, so an eventual attacker can’t read the true data.
+If you do have a legitimate need to log sensitive information, don’t log it in plain text.
+Instead, use anonymization and/or pseudonymization techniques, so an eventual attacker can’t read the actual data.

 Include the Stack Trace When Logging Exceptions